alaffin12/stackedit/Caught by Stradh.md

 **Why a Temple to Vecna:** The Amber Temple appears to be dedicated to Vecna.
 This is both true and not true.
 It reflects the impact Vecna has had on the metaphysical Amber Temple.
 In ages past Vecna discovered the true Amber Temple.
 Always hungry for power, Vecna laboured and unbound one of the Dark Powers imprisoned there - the Serpent - and struck a bargain with it.
 The Serpent and Vecna are one, and their powers are the same.

 **The Path From Here:** The party will have to do the following to move on from here:
-* Discover the nature of the Temple, the nature of the Dark Powers so that they can use it to secure the cosmos against Vecna's ritual (if the players fai
+* Discover the nature of the Temple, the nature of the Dark Powers so that they can use it to secure the cosmos against Vecna's ritual (if the players fail this Kas can be used to provide this information).
+They may also realize that Vecna has liberated one of the Dark Powers, but that is mostly flavour text.
+* Convince at least one of the Vestiges in the Amber Temple (shards of the Dark Powers) that they should be let go.
+Bonus points

 ## Food and Drink in Barovia
 ### Foods in Barovia